Cybnate/cybnate.github.io/Android/Specs NuDroid.md

 Next, BitShares, Monero
 This due to different address types being incompatible with NuDroid.

-*Release notes v2.0*
+**Release notes v2.0**
 The following functionality is included in the v2.0 release:
-•	Deterministic wallets (BIP0032) or HD wallets o	New deterministic wallets mean that a wallet can be restored by a single backup.
+•	Deterministic wallets (BIP0032) or HD wallets
+•	New deterministic wallets mean that a wallet can be restored by a single backup.
 •	Encrypt wallet with PIN code, required to send coins (under Safety, select spending PIN)
 •	Displaying local currency in App widget User
 •	Interface improvements